 A portion of the annual GSN is budgeted for the acquisition of MTCA such as furniture, equipment and computers.
 If the funds are not required for capital purposes, they are reported as operating revenue and support overall operating costs.
-In total, \$969,383 previously identified as operating revenue will instead be set aside for the acquisition of MTCA.
+In total, \$3.9 million previously identified for the acquisition of MTCA will instead be used to support operating costs.
+The reduction reflects the confirmation that school renewal capital grants can be used to fund the Broadband Modernization Project.
+The project is an ongoing initiative to upgrade internet connectivity in all of the District's schools.

-The revised estimates also reflect the anticipated use of \$1.8 million of the accumulated surplus to support capital investments in new classroom portables and for upgrades at the 133 Greenbank Road Administration Building and the Confederation Education Centre.
+The updated forecast also reflects the anticipated use of \$1.8 million of the accumulated surplus to support capital investments in new classroom portables and for upgrades at the 133 Greenbank Road Administration Building and the Confederation Education Centre.
 The use of accumulated surplus for these investments is compliant with Ministry requirements, but it does not directly affect the amounts reported in the operating analysis because they are reported as a capital expense.
-Requests to proceed with underlying projects and the use of accumulated surplus will be submitted for approval according to Board policy.
+Requests to proceed with underlying projects and the use of accumulated surplus are submitted for approval according to Board policy.